chensong1995/CSILRoomManagement/README.md

   4. Instructor
 * Different user groups have different privileges, which can be edited by users with administrative privileges:
   1. Whether or not the user group has administrative privileges.
   2. The maximum number of concurrent bookings.
-Concurrent bookings are defined as two or more bookings with time conflict.
+Concurrent bookings are defined as two or more bookings with time conflicts.

 ### Administrative Privileges
 * Users with administrative privileges can do the following: